MIREDA-Partnership/.github/profile/README.md

 - Requires separate access approval

 Federated analysis enables the same code to run across all sites without moving sensitive data.

+Work is currently underway to pilot a federated platform held within the SAIL Databank.

 ---